The Constitution and Rules of the

 22. Pecuniary Benefits

 Notwithstanding any other clause in these rules no member or person associated with that member shall in their capacity as a member or associated person be permitted to make any pecuniary gain from the Society.
 Any amendment to this clause under the alterations provision of clause 18 of these rules may not be made without the prior written approval of the Inland Revenue Department.

-These are the Constitution and Rules of the Rotorua District Residents and Ratepayers Incorporated as adopted at an SGM held by email of the Society 20-30 April 2020.
+These are the Constitution and Rules of the Rotorua District Residents and Ratepayers Incorporated as adopted at the AGM held 19 November 2020.